Why Does Vinegar Clean?

 What’s the Best Type of Vinegar for Cleaning?

 White vinegar is natural as it does not contain any coloring agent.
 Thus, it won’t stain surfaces.
 Most of the time, staining is from darker-colored vinegar.
 Most importantly, white vinegar has around 5% acidity.
-It is the same acidity level as regular store-bought multipurpose cleaners.
+It has the same acidity level as regular store-bought multipurpose cleaners.

 How Can You Clean the House Better with Vinegar?